harperbrian/finnhub-connector/README.md

 ## Why this project exists

 Connecting an LLM to an external API is easy when everything works.
 The real engineering happens when it doesn't.
 A successful HTTP response is not the same thing as valid data.
-I built this connector to handle four distinct failure modes cleanly, past the happy path.
+I built this connector to handle three distinct failure modes cleanly, validated against the happy path.

 ## Error handling